uqhwen2/GraphDKL/README.md

 ```

 ### Evaluation
-Conduct rejection and save the estimation error for the rest at different rejection rate.
+Reload the trained model from the local dir, conduct rejections and save the estimation error for the rest at different rejection rate.

 ```.sh
 bash evaluations_blogcatalog.sh